Scheeks-cmu/Portfolio/README.md

 The following link will lead you to my github page containing visualizations that represent the Pittsburgh's fetal mortality rates in comparison to comparable cities...

 https://scheeks-cmu.github.io/Dataviz3.md/

+# Environmental Injustices in Marginalized Communities

+The following link will lead you to my github page containing preliminary steps of creating my final project including an outline draft sketches...

+You can view Part 1 of my project [here](final_project_ScoutCheeks.md)